liamgentile/empatia/README.md

 This chrome extension provides real-time analysis of social media comments to identify emotional content and provide inline feedback.

-I made this project primarily to learn about Chrome extensions.
+I built this project primarily to learn about Chrome extensions.
 It's a great starting point if I ever want to build a more ambitious extension.

 #### This is how the extension works (from a user perspective):